What is Minimalist Web Design

 Faster Load Times

 Your website may load more quickly if it uses a minimalist web design.
 Load times are heavily influenced by visual elements.
 The more visual elements a page has, the longer it will take to load.
 When a visitor loads a page, they must download all of the page’s visual elements.
-Using a minimalist web design ensures that your website’s pages are stripped away of unnecessary visual elements that would otherwise increase their load times.
+Minimalism ensures that your website’s pages are stripped away of unnecessary visual elements that would otherwise increase their load times.